AbdulrahmanGoda/Outdoor-Autonomous-Delivery-Robot/README.md

 The *Arduino Mega* was chosen mainly because it has four serial communication ports, which fit my design requirements perfectly.
 Its main job was to control the motors based on incoming control commands and gather feedback, which it then passed on to the second microcontroller, the *ESP32*.
 To be completely honest, I added the ESP32 because it supports the *micro-ROS* library, which made it possible to publish the odometry data coming from the Mega.
 Without that, integrating low-level feedback into the ROS2 ecosystem would’ve been a lot messier.
 I also took advantage of the ESP32 by offloading some initial tasks to it—like performing sensor fusion with the IMU.
 It made sense to handle that locally before passing data into the ROS2 pipeline, and it helped reduce the load on the Raspberry Pi.
-(See the figure below.)
+(See the [figure below](Docs/figures/figure_1.png).)

+The third—and thankfully final—compromise was using the [YDLiDAR ROS2 Driver Package](https://github.com/YDLIDAR/ydlidar_ros2_driver) instead of the one we were developing.
+Ours wasn’t ready yet, and we were running outta time.
+That said, you’ll still find the Simulink model included in the repo, in case you want to explore or build on it later.

 <img width="2048" height="1137" alt="figure_1" src="Docs/figures/figure_1.png" />